 This course introduces students to the history, values and ethics of social work practice.
 It will address social work practice as a wide range of value-guided, knowledge-based, change-oriented actions which help people to alleviate distress, accomplish life tasks, and achieve individual and collective aspirations.
 It introduces the systems perspective, examines professional values in the context of societal values, as well as to acquaint students with the generalist framework.
-Credit hours: 3 Prerequisites: Placement or ENG0970.
+3 Cr Hrs.
+Prerequisite(s): HSS majors only and Department Approval, Placement or ENG0970.
 Ohio TAG Course [OSS029].